Despite their large, intimidating appearance, the Doberman Shepherd has a heart of gold.

 Supplements and Vitamins

-Health and vitality is extremely important to the Doberman Shepherd, and so you’ll find there are lots of products on the market that claim to enhance that.
+Health and vitality are extremely important to the Doberman Shepherd, and so you’ll find there are lots of products on the market that claim to enhance that.
 But of course, there’s so much choice, it can be a little overwhelming at times!

-As a general rule, it’s best to approach this issue from knowledge of whether your dog has any allergies to worry about.
+As a general rule, it’s best to approach this issue from a knowledge of whether your dog has any allergies to worry about.

 Doberman Shepherds are highly active dogs, which can cause a lot of wear and tear on their joints into their latter years.